sukhjitsehra/NavGPT/README.md

 - After Signup it will redirect you to login

 # Create a .env file
+# You would need to generate/purchase the API keys for the following services.
 - chatgpt_api_key = your_api_key
 - weather_api_key = your_api_key
 - graphhopper_api_key = your_api_key